mine-cetinkaya-rundel/hello-quarto-demo/README.md

 -   Talk through and execute notebook chunks
 -   Add `.ipynb` to `_quarto.yml`
 -   View website - new page is added to website
--   Add quarto commenting - no auto-update!
-Because  Freeze by default with Jupyter Notebooks -- this actually did auto-update hmmmm
 -  Add fig captions

 ```